 Prepared by Anne T. Lenox, Forest Resources Cooperative Extension staff and undergraduate in Forest Science

-The first and third photographs are used with permission from OSU Extension, Ohio State University.
-The second photograph is used with permission from the Noble Foundation.
+The photograph is used with permission from OSU Extension, Ohio State University.

 This publication is available in alternative media on request.